 Research objectives

-To analyze the prevalence of B19V antibodies and DNA in SOT candidates (kidney, liver, or simultaneous kidney and pancreas/liver) at the large national transplant center.
+To analyze the prevalence of B19V antibodies and DNA in SOT candidates (kidney, liver, or simultaneous kidney and pancreas/liver) at a large national transplant center.

 Research methods

 Serum samples collected before transplantation were tested for the presence of B19V IgM and IgG antibodies and B19V DNA.
 Patients' data were collected using the electronic medical record.